-The site cover will consist of concrete building slabs or asphalt or concrete paving.
-In the future, the site cover may include areas with a minimum of 2 feet of clean fill (meeting lower of the Part 375 Residential SCOs or SCOs for Protection of Groundwater, or otherwise approved by NYSDEC).
-Figures 11a and 11b show the location of each current and anticipated cover type at the Property.
+The site cover will consist of concrete building slabs, asphalt or concrete paving, or a minimum of 2 feet of clean fill (meeting the lower of Part 375 Residential SCOs or SCOs for Protection of Groundwater, or otherwise approved by NYSDEC).
+Figures 11a and 11b shows the location of each current and anticipated cover type at the Property.

-3.2.1 Monitoring Schedule
+3.2.1 Inspection Schedule